OUR BLOG

 What is a Forceps Birth Injury?

-Welcoming a baby into the family is life-altering, in a positive way!
-But when that welcoming involves a forceps birth injury, it’s life-altering in a negative way.
+Welcoming a baby into the family is life-altering in the best of ways.
+But when that welcoming involves a forceps birth injury, it can become life-altering in the worst way.

-In emergency situations, there can be little time for doctors to explain the risks of using forceps.
+In emergencies, there can be little time for doctors to explain the risks of using forceps.
 That’s why it’s important to be aware of potential complications ahead of time.
 Keep reading to find out what a forceps birth injury is and how it can happen.

 Woman experiencing labor in hospital.